 Under the Corruption and Crime Commission Amendment and Repeal Act 2003 Pt.
 3 Div.
 3 Subdiv.
 2 s.
 55, in any written law or document, a reference to the Anti-Corruption Commission Act 1988 may, if the context permits, be taken as a reference to the Corruption and Crime Commission Act 2003.

-4 On the date as at which this compilation was prepared, the Corruption and Crime Commission Amendment (Misconduct) Act 2014 s.
-34 had not come into operation.
-It reads as follows:

-34. Inspector of Custodial Services Act 2003 amended

-(1) This section amends the Inspector of Custodial Services Act 2003.

-(2) Delete section 26(1)(c) and insert:

-(c) an investigation, inquiry or other action taken by the Corruption and Crime Commission or Public Sector Commissioner under the Corruption, Crime and Misconduct Act 2003; or
+4 Footnote no longer applicable.

 5 The provision in this Act repealing the Prisons Act 1981 Part XA was omitted under the Reprints Act 1984 s.
 7(4)(e).